-Medicare provides health coverage for nearly 45 million Americans and is one of the most successful programs the federal government has undertaken.
-Merkley takes seriously the promise to working Americans that Medicare will be there when they retire, and will fight any efforts to weaken it or take it away.
-While opponents of Medicare suggest that the program is in crisis, Merkley knows that in fact, Medicare is among the most efficient elements of the entire health care system.
+Medicare provides health coverage for nearly 45 million Americans and is one of the most successful programs the federal government has ever undertaken.
+Jeff takes seriously the promise to working Americans that Medicare will be there when they retire, and will fight any efforts to weaken it or take it away.
+While opponents of Medicare suggest that the program is in crisis, Jeff knows that in fact, Medicare is among the most efficient elements of the entire health care system.
 He also recognizes that an aging population will put increasing strains on Medicare’s funding.

-Senator Merkley strongly supports improving Medicare reimbursement rates for Oregon and creating incentives to reward health care providers for the quality of care they deliver, not simply the quantity of services they provide.
+Jeff strongly supports improving Medicare reimbursement rates for Oregon and creating incentives to reward health care providers for the quality of care they deliver, not simply the quantity of services they provide.

 Prescription Drug Costs

 Our seniors should never have to pick and choose which medicines they can afford.
 The rising cost of prescription drugs poses a huge problem for seniors struggling to afford the medicines they need.